 Use case of creational design pattern-

 2) Suppose you want to create multiple instances of similar kind and want to achieve loose coupling then you can go for Factory pattern.
 A class implementing factory design pattern works as a bridge between multiple classes.
 Consider an example of using multiple database servers like SQL Server and Oracle.
-If you are developing an application using SQL Server database as back end, but in future need to change database to oracle, you will need to modify all your code, so as factory design patterns maintain loose coupling and easy implementation we should go for factory for achieving loose coupling and creation of similar kind of object.
+If you are developing an application using SQL Server database as back end, but in future need to change database to oracle, you will need to modify all your code, so as factory design patterns maintain loose coupling and easy implementation, we should go for the factory design pattern in order to achieving loose coupling and the creation of a similar kind of object.

 These design patterns are about organizing different classes and objects to form larger structures and provide new functionality.

 Structural design patterns are Adapter, Bridge, Composite, Decorator, Facade, Flyweight, Private Class Data, and Proxy.